lmolkova/correlation/htttp_protocol_proposal.md

 ### Formatting hierarchical `Request-Id`
 `Request-Id` has following schema:

-parentId/localId
+parentId.localId

 ParentId is Request-Id passed from upstream service (or generated if was not provided), it may have hierarchical structure itself.
 LocalId is generated to identify internal operation.
-It may have hierarchical structure itself considering service or protocol implementation may split operation to multiple activities.
+It may have hierarchical structure considering service or protocol implementation may split operation to multiple activities.
 - It MUST be unique for every outgoing HTTP request sent while processing the incoming request.
 - It SHOULD be small to avoid `Request-Id` overflow
 - If appending localId to `Request-Id` would cause it to exceed length limit, implementation MUST keep the root node in the `Request-Id` and do it's best effort to generate unique suffix to root id.

-Parent and local Ids are separated with "/" delimiter.
+Parent and local Ids are separated with "." delimiter.

-#### Root id
+#### Root Parent Id Generation
 If `Request-Id` is not provided, it indicates that it's first [instrumented] service to process the operation.
 Implementation MUST generate sufficiently large random identifier: e.g. GUID, random 64bit number.